microsoft/PowerPlatformConnectors/certified-connectors/PowerToolsPRO/readme.md

 ## Apptigent PowerTools PRO

-Create user-driven solutions that solve everyday business problems in a fraction of the time with the ultimate FREE power user toolkit.
-Manipulate text, modify collections, format dates and times, convert currency, perform advanced mathematical calculations, shorten URL's, encode strings, and more in just a few clicks.
-No need to learn complex formulas or expression syntax, PowerTools takes care of all the heavy lifting so users can be instantly more productive.
-With a powerful toolkit of advanced capabilities at their disposal, every user in the organization will have the ability to deliver outstanding results.
+Create user-driven solutions that solve everyday business problems in a fraction of the time with the ultimate toolkit for Power Platform professionals.
+Redact a sensitive document, localize currencies and dates, translate text into multiple languages, perform advanced calculations, convert text to speech and more with only a few clicks.
+PowerTools PRO eliminates the need for complex expression syntax and formulas, putting the power to build advanced solutions back in the hands of business users.
+Increase productivity, reduce delivery time and accelerate adoption with a powerful set of utilities designed to supercharge no-code apps, forms and workflows.

 ## Prerequisites